Nexus

 Subtle differences in shape when the 3 versions of Nexus are superimposed upon each other

-Typographical notes to FF Nexus
+Typographical notes to Nexus

-using FF Nexus properly.
+Nexus properly.

-FF Nexus Serif
+Nexus Serif

-FF Nexus Serif is a serious text face with features like small caps,
+Nexus Serif is a serious text face with features like small caps,

 standard and special ligatures, old style figures, fractions and